Pubs in our area

 - Rickinghall Inferior

-Under new management May 2016 and has been given a makeover giving a fresh appearance.
-The beamed lounge bar has an area with a pool table and there is a comfortable dining room.
+The beamed lounge bar has a log fire and there is a comfortable dining room.
 Accommodation available.
 Disabled toilet.
 This 17th Cent. former coaching inn once had extensive stabling to provide fresh draught horses for travellers.
 Whites Directory of Suffolk (1844) states "Coaches pass eight times a day to Norwich, Bury St Edmunds & London".
 The building dates from the early to mid 17th century.
-Open all day and serves food every day.

 - Bell ku.oc.llahgnikcirllebeht@seiriuqne(01379) 898445 The St Rickinghall Inferior IP22 1BN